Hidden Gems of Canada: 12 Awesome Canadian Attractions You’ve Never Heard Of

 Take a virtual tour of the most stunning botanical gardens across Canada.

 Iceberg Nest, Quirpon Island, Newfoundland

 It’s one thing to go on a boat excursion to view Newfoundland’s famed icebergs.
 It’s quite another to see them float underneath you.
-The Iceberg Nest on Quirpon Island looks like a glass box with transparent walls, ceilings and floors.
+One of Canada’s greatest hidden gems, the Iceberg Nest on Quirpon Island looks like a glass box with transparent walls, ceilings and floors.
 In addition to marvelling at the frozen skyscrapers gliding down Iceberg Alley, you’re also likely to spot whales and dolphins (22 species migrate here each year) swimming a dizzying 100 feet below.

 Marvel at more of Canada’s awe-inspiring natural wonders.

 Not only do you have an excellent chance of catching the aurora borealis in the Northwest Territories, you can witness the annual reindeer migration, too.
 With Tundra North Tours, you’ll follow a herd 3,000 strong as they quietly cross the tundra towards their spring calving grounds.
 As if that weren’t cool enough, you’ll learn how to smoke fish and can drive your own dogsled to the igloo you helped build.
 It could very well be the most Canadian travel experience of them all.

 Now that you’re familiar with the hidden gems of Canada, find out the 10 places in Canada every Canadian needs to visit.